cityofaustin/Residential-Permitting/_glossary/building-setback.md

 ---

-The distance between a building and the end of the lot that cannot be built upon.The mandatory clear distance between a lot line and a building.
+The mandatory clear distance between a lot line and a building.
+Building setbacks are located between a building and the end of the lot and cannot be built upon.